FuriKuri/rpi-kubernetes/README.md

 ### Update deployment image

+With ```kubectl set image``` for a deployment a new image can be set.

 ```
 $ kubectl set image deployment/hello-kube hello-kube=furikuri/rpi-hello-kube:v2
 deployment "hello-kube" image updated
 ```

+After with command the new image will be roll out.

 ```
 $ kubectl get pods